Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 • You want a quieter setting with golf, hot springs, and scenic surroundings

-• You're evaluating short-term rental potential (Midway allows it with a business license)
+• You're evaluating short-term rental potential (Midway allows it with a business license) Regulations and licensing requirements can change.
+Buyer to verify.

 • You value privacy and a more rural feel, and you're fine driving for errands

-• You want the mountain lifestyle without the small-town infrastructure needs
+• You want the mountain lifestyle without the small-town infrastructure needs Regulations and licensing requirements can change.
+Buyer to verify.

 • Your budget is $700K+ and location matters more than convenience